niesfisch/dbevaluator/README.md

 # Db Evaluator

-this project was born out of the idea to get some useful java samples for the commong "NoSql" databases available on the market. it doesn't want to show you the perfect java code. just some typical samples that should get you up and running quickly.
+this project was born out of the idea to get some useful java samples for the common "NoSql" databases available on the market. it doesn't want to show you the perfect java code. just some typical samples that should get you up and running quickly.